Sage

 Traditional use (educational)

-Sage has one of the longest documented histories among European culinary herbs, with its Latin name Salvia deriving from the word for salvation or well-being.
-Traditional sources reference sage in relation to:
+Sage has one of the longest documented histories among European culinary and household herbs.
+Traditional and historical sources reference it in connection with:

 What research says